 It's easy for people with a humorous slant to turn bitter and cynical—there are so many obvious things wrong with the world.
 But I've chosen to focus on the people, companies, and missions I believe in, rather than on what I don't like.

 I have a love of bleeding-edge technology and how it relates to human expression, making money, and improving the planet.

-I help people level-up their creative expression through technology.
+I help people, companies, and non-profits level-up their creative expression through technology.

 And I have over 20,000 enrollments on Udemy, with thousands of 5-star reviews.

 After college I helped build one of the largest dance music blog start-ups in the world, growing a single SoundCloud account into six.
 We turned 3,000 into over 1,000,000 followers, becoming a multi-million-dollar start-up in the process.